scottkang123/financeApp-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note ##

+1. The latest LTS node version is 20.12.2.
+Need to switch to LTS version of node to run the app.
+    example: nvm install 20.12.2   nvm allows you to install and use different node versions